heimrichhannot/contao-newsalert-bundle/README.md

 We recommend [Chosen](https://harvesthq.github.io/chosen/) to add a search field to the topic select element.
 It's already used by Contao in the backend.

 ## Todo

-* bundled topic source?
-* translation (currently only german)
-* evaluate the best callback for calling the listener
+* evaluate the best callback for calling the listener (currently called by onsubmit_callback)
 * use caching for speed improvements?
+* serverside validation